to view an animated version of this procedure.

 allergies, or chronic

-It is important to monitor your recovery.
-Alert your doctor to any problems.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you've been givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineExcessive tenderness or swellingCough, shortness of breath, or chest pain
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you were givenPain, burning, urgency or frequency of urination, or persistent bleeding in the urineExcessive tenderness or swellingCough, shortness of breath, or chest pain

 If you think you have an emergency, call for medical help right away.